Times have changed.

 Below are some guidelines to utilize.

 For my DIY actor friends, which is all of you in this era of auditioning, look for the creative side of doing self-tapes.
-It’s more than just the good lighting and sound.
-It’s an opportunity to be the actor that you want to be.
+It’s more than just good lighting and sound.
+It’s an opportunity to be the creative actor that you want to be.

 Today, because every actor controls his/her audition submissions, it’s now expected for your acting work to be more polished.
-We know you filmed it over and over and sent us your best one.
+We know you filmed it over and over, and sent us your best one.
 Yes, you need to submit the “best” take possible.

 Here’s how I define “best”: you are specific in your choices, seem prepared (if not memorized), and are generally confident with the role and material.
 How would Meryl Streep prepare for a self-tape?
-She would prep prep prep.
+She would prep, prep, prep.

 Embrace the prep because it’s an opportunity to grow deeper as an actor.
 Every audition is a chance to work on your craft, including self-tapes.

-Do what you gotta do to be prepared.
+#1 Tip: Do what you gotta do to be prepared.

 Give yourself the chance to really be an actor with another actor!